Imagine yourself, a lord at the court of Portugal’s King Pedro.

 INÊS

 Pedro's father nearly lost his crown to a bastard sibling.
 A loyal courtier, Gonçalves, rescues the crown, earning the undying, unquestioning loyalty of the king.
-In turn, Gonçalves provides young Pedro with guidance and comfort, living under the rigid moral code of his father's court.
+Pedro grows up under the rigid moral code of his father's court.
+Gonçalves, seeking ties to the next royal generation, provides young Pedro with guidance and comfort.
 Pedro, an only son, is set to marry for the crown needs heirs.
-The arrival of the Lady Inês sets in motion a series of events driving father and son apart.
-When you can't talk to your father, bad things can happen.